Loara/Rethink_scope_in_D/scope_block.md

   //since the total value of ma is bounded to this scope
   //global_a = ma;
 ````
-In the preceding example we define a scoped variable `ma` inside the grouped scope with name `group`, the `scope_class` template (`@trusted`) function just temporally changes the scope of `a` from `global` to `group` in order to allow to be assigned to a `group` scoped variable.
+In the preceding example we define a scoped variable `ma` inside the grouped scope with name `"group"`, the `scope_class` template function just temporally changes the scope of `a` from `global` to `"group"` in order to allow to be assigned to a `"group"` scoped variable (it may be defined as `@system` in order to implement safer interfaces).
 Now references of objects in the total value of `ma` can be retrived only by variables inside the `group` scope.

-The `scope` attribute can be used also without specify a group name, in that case a unnamed grouped scope is created containing only these variables.
+The `scope` attribute can be used also without specify a group name, in that case the predefined empty gropu name `""` is used.
 For example
 ```` d
 //Global scope
 shared(int) i;